ajwittmond/IsingModel/README.md

 # IsingModel
-An c++ based simulation of the ising mode for ferromagnetism
+An c++ based simulation of the ising mode for ferromagnetism.

+Depends on Gtk+3.0 and gtkmm